-1. List at least five components of a typical computer system.

-- 2. What device do the peripheral components of a computer system exist to support? - 3.
+- 1. List at least five components of a typical computer system. - 2.
+What device do the peripheral components of a computer system exist to support? - 3.
 From what two perspectives can programs be viewed?
 How does each perspective differ from the other? - 4.
-What are the four steps of the processing cycle? - 5.
-What, in your own words, does the term algorithm mean? - 6.
+List and describe the four steps of the processing cycle? - 5.
+State in your own words the definition of an algorithm. - 6.
 How does a processor's architecture serve to implement its feature set? - 7.
 How can programmers access a processor's feature set? - 8.
-What are the advantages of targeting a virtual machine vs. a physical processor?
-Can you think of any disadvantages? - 9.
-What, if any, are the disadvantages of having unmanaged code segments in a C# program? - 10.
-What is meant by the term just-in-time compiler?
+State the purpose of the Java HotSpot virtual machine. - 9.
+What is the difference between the client and server versions of the HotSpot virtual machine compilers?